We like our clients to know what they might expect from their long-expired film.

 This is not a big issue unless you have poorly wrapped roll film or a motion picture film with a cassette or can that has been breached.
 Companies made and distributed their films in such a manner that they were totally impermeable to light.

-Common Expired Film Quality Trends (freshly processed)
+Common Expired Film Quality Trends (properly exposed, freshly processed film)

 |Film Type||Percentage Recognizable||Quality Trend|